Kyle Tucker Player Props: Astros vs. Giants

-On Monday, Kyle Tucker (.310 on-base percentage in past 10 games, 85 points below season-long percentage) and the Houston Astros play the San Francisco Giants, whose starting pitcher will be Ross Stripling.
-First pitch is at 8:10 PM ET.
+Kyle Tucker -- with an on-base percentage of .302 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Houston Astros against the San Francisco Giants, with Anthony DeSclafani on the mound, on May 2 at 8:10 PM ET.

-He strung together two hits (going 2-for-4 with an RBI) in his last appearance against the Phillies.
+In his previous game he had a hitless performance (0-for-3) against the Giants.

 Kyle Tucker Game Info & Props vs. the Giants